Faboideae

-The Faboideae are a subfamily of the flowering plant family Fabaceae or Leguminosae.
-An acceptable alternative name for the subfamily is Papilionoideae, or Papilionaceae when this group of plants is treated as a family.
+The Faboideae is the largest subfamily in the flowering plant family Fabaceae or Leguminosae.
+An alternative name for the subfamily, mostly used in older literature, is Papilionoideae, or Papilionaceae when this group of plants is treated as a family.

-This subfamily is widely distributed, and members are adapted to a wide variety of environments.
-Faboideae may be trees, shrubs, or herbaceous plants.
-Members include the pea, the sweet pea, the laburnum, and other legumes.
-The pea-shaped flowers are characteristic of the Faboideae subfamily and root nodulation is very common.
-The papilionaceous species vary enormously in size from the tiny Lupinus uncialis only 2 cm in height to Pterocarpus mildbraedii subsp. usumbarensis at up to 75 m height.
+Widely known members of this subfamily include peanuts, peas, lentils, lupin, soybean, and other legumes.
+The butterfly-shaped flowers are characteristic of the Faboideae subfamily and root nodulation is very common.
+The species in this subfamily vary enormously in size, from the tiny Lupinus uncialis reaching only 2 cm in height, to Pterocarpus mildbraedii subsp. usumbarensis at up to 75 m height.

 Genera

 The type genus, Faba, is a synonym of Vicia, and is listed here as Vicia.